 One small incision!
-That's the good part.
-The entire procedure is done under general anesthesia (asleep) via a small incision in the scrotum in the scrotum.
-The area heals quite well, and within a few months, most can barely tell that any surgery was ever done.
+That’s the good part.
+The entire procedure is done under general anesthesia (asleep) via a small incision in the scrotum.
+The area heals quite well, and within a few months most can barely tell that any surgery was ever done.

 The night before your procedure, you may eat and drink as usual.
 However, do not take anything by mouth after 12:00 midnight the night before.
 Wear comfortable, loose-fitting clothing like a jogging suit on the day of your procedure.
 Bring a list of all the prescription and nonprescription medications that you take regularly with you on the day of the procedure.

 Please plan to arrive two hours prior to your treatment.

 Upon wakening from the procedure, you may temporarily have a small drain placed in the surgical site.
 This is placed to reduce postoperative swelling and bruising, and drains these fluids away, but relax, the drain typically will remain for 48 hours and then removed in clinic.